pcompassion/open-investing-doc/content/posts/curriculum.md

     -   Start with basics if not already familiar, then advance to financial data handling.

-#### <span class="org-todo todo TODO">TODO</span> Write a Python script to download stock price data for a company of your choice using an API like Yahoo Finance or Alpha Vantage. {#write-a-python-script-to-download-stock-price-data-for-a-company-of-your-choice-using-an-api-like-yahoo-finance-or-alpha-vantage-dot}
+####  Write a Python script to download stock price data for a company of your choice using an API like Yahoo Finance or Alpha Vantage. {#write-a-python-script-to-download-stock-price-data-for-a-company-of-your-choice-using-an-api-like-yahoo-finance-or-alpha-vantage-dot}

-#### <span class="org-todo todo TODO">TODO</span> Calculate the average stock price for the last month and plot the stock price trend. {#calculate-the-average-stock-price-for-the-last-month-and-plot-the-stock-price-trend-dot}
+####  Calculate the average stock price for the last month and plot the stock price trend. {#calculate-the-average-stock-price-for-the-last-month-and-plot-the-stock-price-trend-dot}

-#### <span class="org-todo todo TODO">TODO</span> What libraries in Python are commonly used for financial data analysis?
+####  What libraries in Python are commonly used for financial data analysis?
 List and give a brief description. {#what-libraries-in-python-are-commonly-used-for-financial-data-analysis-list-and-give-a-brief-description-dot}

 ### Week 3: Basic Calculus Refresher {#week-3-basic-calculus-refresher}